Jeff Hoffman: Toronto Blue Jays (second stint)

 On January 10, 2025, Hoffman signed a three-year, $33 million contract with the Toronto Blue Jays.
 He had initially agreed to a three-year, $40 million contract with the Baltimore Orioles, but Baltimore had backed out of the deal after his physical revealed a concern related to his throwing shoulder.
 It was later reported that Hoffman had also agreed to a five-year contract with the Atlanta Braves, but the team had also walked away from the deal after flagging an issue in his physical.
+Hoffman struggled throughout the regular season, finishing with a 4.37 ERA and allowed 15 home runs in 68 innings, the second most for a reliever that year, including 13 which were in the 9th inning or later.
+He accumulated 33 saves in the regular season, but blew 7 saves, finishing with a SV% of just 82.5%.

 In Game 7 of the 2025 American League Championship Series versus the Seattle Mariners, Hoffman struck out the side in the top of the ninth inning, sending the Blue Jays to the World Series for the first time since 1993.

 In Game 7 of the 2025 World Series versus the Los Angeles Dodgers, Miguel Rojas hit a game tying home run in the ninth inning off of Hoffman on a 3-2 count with 1 out.
-The Dodgers would go on win the game and series in the eleventh inning.
+The Dodgers won the game and series in the eleventh inning.

+In his first 12 appearances of 2026, Hoffman struggled as he converted 3 saves out of 6 opportunities and complied to a 7.59 ERA.
+The Blue Jays removed Hoffman from the closer role on April 24.

+Minnesota Twins

+On August 3, 2026, the Blue Jays traded Hoffman to the Minnesota Twins in exchange for Dasan Hill, John Klein, and Dameury Pena.